Why do so many businesses invest in blogs? The answer is simple. Sales.

 And the second?
 Include enough depth for people who read each word.

 These techniques highlight your content and draw visitors in.
-They give people a feel for your message and help them decide if they’re going to invest the time to read your post.
+They give people a feel for your message and help them decide if they will invest the time to read your post.

 After a while, you’ll convert more scanners into readers and build an engaged audience.